-- 30. The proposed marine farming structures are standard mussel longlines, 16.5 m apart.
-I consider that any recreational or customary set netting, longlining, or rod/line drift fishing occurring in the area of the proposed site may be excluded from the proposed site because of the risk of entanglement.7 - 31.
+- 30. The proposed marine farming structures are standard mussel longlines, with 19.8 m between lines, as is typical of marine farms in the Marlborough Sounds.
+I consider that any recreational or customary set netting, longlining, or rod/line drift fishing occurring in the area of the proposed site may be excluded from the proposed site because of the risk of entanglement. - 31.
 However, I consider that stationary rod and line fishing could continue between the proposed structures, as anecdotal information suggests fishers commonly fish by rod/line within mussel farms.
 Some diving may still occur but is highly unlikely at this site.